IlyasMoutawwakil/phytoplankton-challenge/README.md

 ## Results

-Our winning model had a configuration : 1x1x7 neighborhood, 3 CNNs, 2 LSTMs, 4 FCs, with position embedding.
+Our winning model had a configuration : 1x1x9 neighborhood, 3 CNNs, 2 LSTMs, 4 FCs, with position embedding.

-It was trained for 200 epochs with a batch size of 128.
-The model was trained on a single NVIDIA GeForce RTX 2080 Ti GPU which took less than 2 hours.
+It was trained for 200 epochs with a batch size of 64.
+The model was trained on a single NVIDIA GeForce RTX 2080 Ti GPU which took a little more than 2 hours (that was before using `MemmapSpatioTemporalDataset` which accelerated training for even faster experimentation).

+Its tensorboad logs are in the `logs/cnn_lstm_3_2_4_128_1_1_9_with_position_embedding/` folder.

-The model achieved a score of 0.015 on the private leaderboard and 0.014 on the public leaderboard.
+The model achieved a score of 0.01500 on the public leaderboard and 0.01494 on the private leaderboard.